End-to-end temperature and product movement monitoring.

 In the aftermath of the recent E.Coli outbreak that was traced back to Romaine lettuce coming out of Yuma Arizona, which reportedly led to 197 illnesses, 89 hospitalizations of people who had eaten the lettuce across 35 states, including 26 who developed a type of kidney failure, and five deaths, the future of food traceability and real-time monitoring are top of mind in the food safety environment.

-We are currently in the middle of one of the largest food recalls in the last ten years, with more than 200+ million eggs being recalled for Salmonella, and dozens of confirmed illnesses so far.
+The food industry recently experienced one of the largest food recalls in the last ten years, with more than 200+ million eggs being recalled for Salmonella, and dozens of confirmed illnesses so far.
 With the right traceability and product movement monitoring technology, both outbreaks could have been tracked down and contained within hours instead of days or weeks, if not prevented altogether.

 While the FDA’s Food Safety Modernization Act (FSMA) sets high standards for producers and growers, food retail and restaurant chains, and logistics partners, these outbreaks call for stronger food safety practices generally.
 IoT and cloud-based solutions are already making food safety easier by increasing transparency and collaboration across the supply chain, reducing the number of risk points, and also making any problems more traceable.